The job interview.

 - Now show the video to a friend, ask for feedback.

 This might make you cringe… but show that video to a friend and ask them to leave you feedback.
 If necessary, send it to ten friends and give them an anonymous form to fill out so they feel the pressure to be nice and avoid hurting your feelings.
 You need honest feedback and visibility into your blind spots or you won't improve – practice is about improvement.

 - Practice interviewing.

 Next, get a friend you trust to interview you.
-Give them a list of common interview questions, make up a scenario, and go through the steps of being asked and answering questions you’ll hear in a real interview.
-Get dressed up, suited and booted, and treat it like an actual interview.
-You won’t be as nervous, since it’ll be a friend, but it will help you think about and practice your answers.
+Give them a list of common interview questions, make up a scenario, and go through the steps of being asked and answering questions you'll hear in a real interview.
+Get dressed up, suited and booted, and treat it as an actual interview.
+You won't be as nervous since it'll be a friend, but it will help you think about and practice your answers.
 Ask your friend for feedback and integrate it for the next level.

 - Practice mock interviews.

 The next step is to take advantage of mock interviews if your university's career services department offers it.
 Again, get dressed up and treat it like a real interview.
 Be sure to ask for feedback and implement it.
 With these interviews, you're not trying to recite a memorized answer.
 You want to have a coherent answer, hitting on the points you want to make, without sounding like a robot.
 Don't memorize it.
 The benefit of working with Career Services is that they have done millions of these and can help you improve much faster than any other resource.

 - Practice live-fire interviews.